TS postcode area

-The TS postcode area, also known as the Cleveland postcode area, (or unofficially as the Teesside postcode area) is a group of 29 postcode districts in northern England for ten post towns.
+The TS postcode area, also known as the Cleveland postcode area, is a group of 29 postcode districts in northern England for ten post towns.
 These cover north-east North Yorkshire (post towns Middlesbrough, Redcar, Saltburn-by-the-Sea, Guisborough and Yarm) and south-east County Durham (post towns Stockton-on-Tees, Hartlepool, Billingham, Wingate and Trimdon Station).

+The letters in the postcode are derived from Teesside, giving rise also to the unofficial label Teesside postcode area.

 Coverage

 The approximate coverage of the postcode districts: